Joy valve gear

 Joy valve gear is a type of steam locomotive valve gear, designed by David Joy (3 March 1825 – 1903), Locomotive and Marine engineer, and patented (no. 929) on 8 March 1879.
+His father, Edward was manager of oil seed crushing mills in Leeds.
 The British patent has not been found but the US patent (US252224 of 10 January 1882) has.
 Joy's gear is similar to Hackworth valve gear but has a compensating mechanism which corrects for "the slight inequality in the motion of the valve arising from the arc of the lever".

 The drawing (right) shows the Joy gear as applied to a London and North Western Railway locomotive.
 The US patent shows several modifications of the gear.
 In figure 6 of the patent, one of the levers has been replaced by a slide.

 On 10 January 1882, Mr. Joy received U.S. Patent No. 252,224 for the invention.

 Operation

 The movement is derived from a vertical link connected to the connecting rod.
 The vertical movement is translated into the horizontal movement required by the valve spindle by a die block moving in a slide which can be varied in inclination.
 The necessary 90 degree phase shift is obtained not from an eccentric, as with most designs, but from both the nominal 90 degree difference of the "vertical" link with respect to the horizontal connecting rod and the 90 degree phase difference between the horizontal and vertical components of the motion of the connecting rod.